-European Union (EC) environmental legislation contributes towards a better environment but has significant implications for many manufacturing companies in terms of marketing, design, manufacturing and "end-of-life" recovery and recycling.
-The Directives on Waste Electrical and Electronic Equipment (WEEE), 2002/96/EC, and the Restriction of Use of Certain Hazardous Substances (RoHS), 2002/95/EC, will require producers to recycle waste electrical/electronic equipment and remove certain hazardous substances.
+European Union (EC) environmental legislation contributes towards a better environment.
+It has significant implications for many manufacturing companies in terms of marketing, design, manufacturing, and end-of-life recovery and recycling.
+The Directives on Waste Electrical and Electronic Equipment (WEEE) and the Restriction of Use of Certain Hazardous Substances (RoHS) require producers to recycle waste electrical/electronic equipment and remove certain hazardous substances.

-The Rigaku NEX CG EDXRF is powered by a new qualitative and quantitative analytical software, RPF-SQX, that features Rigaku Profile Fitting (RPF) technology.
-The software allows semi-quantitative analysis of almost all sample types without standards – and rigorous quantitative analysis with standards.
-Featuring Rigaku's famous Scatter FP method, the software can automatically estimate the concentration of unobserved low atomic number elements (H to F) and provide appropriate corrections.
+NEX CG II benchtop spectrometer is powered by Rigaku's RPF-SQX Fundamental Parameters (FP) software, featuring Rigaku Profile Fitting (RPF) technology and Scattering FP.
+This robust software allows semi-quantitative analysis of almost all sample types without standards – and rigorous quantitative analysis with standards.
+Rigaku's Scattering FP method automatically estimates the concentration of unmeasurable low atomic number elements (hydrogen to fluorine) and provides appropriate corrections.